bakercp/MCP3XXX/README.md

 ## Features

 _MCP3XXX_ is a simple library enabling access to the MCP3XXX series of ADC SPI chips.
 Support for differential and psuedo-differential reads.
 Supports MCP3002, MCP3004 and MCP3008.
 Support for 12 and 13 bit chips such as MCP3202, MCP3204, MCP3208 and MCP3304 will be added when they can officially tested.
+When not reading data, the chip goes into standby / low power mode.
+On the MCP3004/3008, for example the standby current is only 5 nA.

 ## Background